scottzach1/Project-Beans/project_requirement/project-requirement.md

 ### 5.2 Budget

-***Original Instructions***

-> Present a budget for the project (table), and justify each budget item
-> (one paragraph per item, one page overall).

 Present a budget covering the cost of all of the component?
 Are we going to use hardware next tri?
 Perhaps we are paying for some of the software for simulation?

-- We should make a list of the hardware that we might need. (ie, micro controllers and sensors etc.)
-- Ie, "This is our theoretical budget."
-Treat it as a grocery list.

 ### 5.3 Risks

-***Original Instructions***

-> Identify the ten most important project risks to achieving project
-> goals: their type, likelihood, impact, and mitigation strategies (3
-> pages).
->
-> If the project will involve any work outside the ECS laboratories,
-> i.e. off-campus activities, these should be included in the following
-> section.

-Identify top 10 most important risks affecting the project goals.

-- Global pandemic.
-- Injury of team mates
-- Distractions?

 The content below outlines the 10 most important risks that can impact achieving project goals.
 Attributes of each risk such as the likelihood of the risk occurring and its impact is described using the following
 levels:

-> Likelihood: - Unlikely, Likely, Very Likely Impact - Mild, Moderate,
+ - Likelihood: - Unlikely, Likely, Very Likely
-> Severe
+ - Impact - Mild, Moderate, Severe

-#### Risk 1: Rocket falls on a person causing injury
+**Risk 1: Rocket falls on a person causing injury**

 - **Risk Type:** Health and Safety
 - **Likelihood:** Unlikely